Feeling stressed is a completely normal response to the current coronavirus pandemic.

 Further mental health support at The College of Animal Welfare

-If you’re a student or staff member with us, and you’re struggling with video call fatigue/anxiety, please don’t hesitate to reach out to your teacher, head of course or line manager – they are there to help and support you.
+If you’re a student or staff member with us, and you’re struggling with stress, please don’t hesitate to reach out to your teacher, head of course or line manager – they are there to help and support you.
 We also offer lots of additional mental health support that you can access free of charge:

 All staff and students can now access free online mental health and wellbeing support through Togetherall (previously called Big White Wall).
 This service can be used at any time of the day or night, all year round.